-distances between the inverter(s) and the junction box(es), while observing that the lengths of cable located in the same conduit are counted only once, and only once.
+distances between the inverter(s) and the junction box(es), while observing that the lengths of cable located in the same conduit are counted only once, and distances between the junction box and the connection points of the photovoltaic modules forming the string, observing that the lengths of cable located in the same conduit are counted only once.

-© PowerOptimal (Pty) Ltd 2024.
+© PowerOptimal (Pty) Ltd 2025.
 The content of this document is confidential and all rights to the intellectual property and/or information contained herein remain vested in PowerOptimal, except if otherwise agreed in writing.